Art Show Rules

 3. You may enter collaborative works for which you contributed a significant effort, as long as you have permission from all other involved artists, and credit them accordingly.

 4. All flat art must be matted and backed at a minimum.
-It can also be framed, or otherwise mounted, ready to hang upon arrival.
+Flat art may also be framed, or otherwise mounted, ready to hang upon arrival.
 Framed works must have a wire for hanging.
 ALL work submitted must be marked on the back with the artist’s name and the name of the piece.

-5. If you have small works (flat or 3–D), we recommend you provide a case to hold the items, the better to safeguard them from damage or theft.
-We may have a limited number available on a first come, first served basis.
+5. The Art Show recommends small works (flat or 3-D) are submitted with a case to hold the item as to safeguard from damage or theft.
+The Art Show may have a limited number available on a first come, first served basis.

 6. Only single copies of prints will be allowed in the Art Show.
-Any item created using a computer or other method which can be used to produce multiple copies (e.g., photography, screen printing) must be indicated as a print in the “medium” description on the bid sheet unless accompanied by a statement from the artist affirming that it is a unique work and that no further copies will be made.
+Any item created using a computer or other method which can be used to produce multiple copies (e.g., photography, screen printing) must indicate "PRINT" as the medium description on the item's bid sheet.
+This requirement is waived if the item is accompanied by a statement from the artist affirming that it is a unique work and that no further copies will be made.
 Hand-colored prints are considered original art.

 Display Space